barumel/ultritium-validate/README.md

 ```

 ### Validation definition

+#### Parameters
+You can pass in additional arguments to the validation function as array.
+The function will then be called with the value as first argument and

+the given params as additional arguments (func.apply).

+#### Definition
 The validation definition is an object containing a set of validations to be applied to the given data.

 A simple validation definition can look like this: